Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/azure-devops/pipelines/_index.md

 ## Build Pipelines

 The build pipelines are grouped in folders based on either the part of the solution they are used for or the purpose of the pipeline.
+See build pipelines [here](https://dev.azure.com/brreg/altinn-studio/_build?treeState=XGFsdGlubi1hcHBz&view=folders).

 - [altinn-apps](#altinn-apps)
 - [altinn-platform](#altinn-platform)